-For frizz, dullness, and texture damage, read our article on hard water hair damage.
+For frizz, dullness, and texture damage, read our article on hard water and hair damage.

 What the Research Actually Says

-Hard water doesn’t cause androgenetic alopecia, alopecia areata, or any medical form of hair loss.
-Research is clear on this.
-Hard water weakens the hair shaft.
-It creates scalp problems that push up shedding.
-A 2018 study in the International Journal of Trichology tested hard water on hair samples.
-Hard water reduced tensile strength significantly compared to deionised water.
-(Luqman et al., 2018) If you’re concerned about medical hair loss, the Australasian College of Dermatologists can point you to a specialist.
+Hard water doesn’t cause androgenetic alopecia, alopecia areata, or any other medical form of hair loss.
+What it can do is weaken the hair shaft and irritate the scalp, which often leads to more shedding.
+A 2018 study in the International Journal of Trichology tested hard water on hair samples and found that it reduced tensile strength compared with deionised water.
+(Luqman et al., 2018) If you’re worried about medical hair loss, the Australasian College of Dermatologists can point you to a specialist.

-Breakage looks like hair loss.
-You see it in the drain, on your pillow, in your brush.
+Breakage can look a lot like hair loss.
+You see it in the drain, on your pillow, and in your brush.
 But hair breaking off mid-shaft is different from hair falling out at the root.
-Hard water causes the first kind.
+Hard water usually causes the first kind.
 Medical hair loss causes the second.

 How Hard Water Affects Your Scalp

-Your scalp is where hair growth starts.
-Hard water affects it in two ways.
+Your scalp is where new hair starts growing.
+Hard water affects it in two main ways.

 Mineral buildup on the scalp.
-Calcium and magnesium coat more than your hair shaft.
-They sit on your scalp too.
-Over time, they build up around hair follicles.
-This blocks the follicle opening.
-Blocked follicles can’t deliver nutrients to growing hair properly.
-Hair comes in thinner and weaker.
+Calcium and magnesium do more than coat your hair shaft.
+They also build up on your scalp.
+Over time, that residue can sit around hair follicles and block the opening.
+When that happens, hair may grow in thinner and weaker.

 Neither of these causes permanent hair loss.
-Both increase the hair you see in the shower drain.
+Both can increase the amount of hair you see in the shower drain.

 Can You Tell If Hard Water Is Causing Your Shedding?